 We are, however, addressing other issues which go far beyond questions of reproduction.
 For these we must develop a fresh vision.
-What we now need are policies which start from two substantive problems: from the carrying capacity of the world's natural resources, and from the caring capacity of the world's human communities.
+What we now need are policies which start from two substantive problems: from the carrying capacity of the world's natural resources, and from the caring capacity of the world's human resources.
 By caring capacity we mean not only socio-economic development, but something more.
-It is a process which mobilizes the state, the classical agent of public policy, plus the other social actors in these domains, the family, the community, the voluntary agencies and the private sector.
-We must assess global carrying and caring burdens, and then mobilize to respond to these burdens.
+It is a process which mobilises the state, the classical agent of public policy, plus the other social actors in these domains, the family, the community, the voluntary agencies and the private sector.
+We must assess global carrying and caring burdens, and then mobilise to respond to these burdens.

-Because of the declarations produced at the Rio Summit, we are more aware of the limits of economic growth and some of the problems of carrying capacity.
-Indeed policies directed exclusively to economic growth have been shown to have eroded the carrying capacity of the eco-system.

-Unfortunately, we are less aware of the problems of caring capacity.
-One must hope that the Copenhagen Summit will bring these issues as firmly to the attention of the World community, as the Rio Summit did for environmental questions.
-In the meantime, however, the macro-economic policies put in place to overcome the financial costs of many development programmes have placed stresses on the caring capacities of both the state and its prime partner, the family.
+Because of the declarations produced at the Rio Summit, place are more aware of the limits of economic growth and some of the problems of carrying capacity.
+Indeed policies directed to this singular end have been shown to have eroded the carrying capacity of the eco-system.
+At the same time we have place less emphasis on caring capacity, yet the macro-economic policies put in place to overcome the financial costs of many development programmes have placed severe stresses on the caring capacities of both the state and its prime partner, the family.